 Henry Ford introduced conveyor-belt assembly lines at Ford Motor Company factory which introduced the possibility of mass production and batch production.

-We’ve covered the history of conveyors in more detail in our post ‘3 ways a conveyor belt is used today‘.
+We’ve covered the history of conveyors in more detail in this blog.
 We recommend you check it out if you want to get a better idea of how conveyors have become such a sought after innovation and business solution.

 There are two main industrial classes of belt conveyors; general material handling and bulk material handling.
 Depending on what your conveyor belt system will be doing will decide what type of belt you will need to carry your goods.